 After waiting a while, I figure Tina isn’t coming down.
 I ask Pete to call her room.

 “No, man, let her make her entrance.
 After seeing how much of a stud you now are, I know Tina.
 She’s gotta make an entrance.”

 We go over to Nathan’s to get food, about ten guys, with Scott and me.
-While eating, we hang out on the street with the younger guys walking back and forth, whistling whenever girls drove by.
+While eating, we hang out on the street with the younger guys walking back and forth, whistling whenever girls drive by.
 Any girls who try to walk past us, suffer cat-calls and sharp remarks.
 Scott takes it all in and remains cool.
 Suddenly, I see her, Tina, walking with her girlfriends.
 I wait until she reaches our group.

 “Tina.
 What a knockout you are.”